 - People were unwilling to help.
 The people he met and knew weren’t keen on helping him get a board appointment because he was a reputational risk to them.

-In subsequent articles in this series, I am going to unpack how you go about defining a list of target organisations and how to answer the question ‘What board would you like to be appointed to.
+In subsequent articles in this series, I am going to unpack how you go about defining a list of target organisations in more detail so that you can answer the question ‘What board would you like to be appointed to?’ in a compelling fashion.

-If you can’t wait consider registering to attend our next Board Search Breakfast where I will walk you through how to define your board Aspirations – the first of the pillars of a board appointment.
+If you can’t wait to find out more, consider registering to attend my next Board Search event where I will walk you through how to define your board Aspirations and your board target organisations.

 About the Author